MartinRybergLaude/personal-site/README.md

   My personal site
 </h1>
 <p align="center">
   A blog, some relevant info about me and some of my projects.
-Built with Astro and Netlify CMS.
+Built with Astro and used with a Strapi CMS backend.
 </p>
 <p align="center">
     <a href="https://mrlaude.com">Live</a>